 The Alocasia plant is also known as the African Mask plant an attractive foliage plant and houseplant capable of growing quite large if given enough humidity and extra light during the winter months.

-Its unique foliage make it an interesting houseplant and even more interesting in a landscape.
+Its unique foliage makes it an interesting houseplant and even more interesting in a landscape.

-The African Mask plant calls the South Pacific home, and many species in particular come from the Philippines, India, southeast Asia and and New Guinea.
+The African Mask plants call the South Pacific home, and many species come from the Philippines, India, Southeast Asia, and New Guinea.
 This tuberous perennial from the Araceae family holds broad-shaped foliage and some edible parts.

 At one time the genus of Alocasia was considered to be part of the Colocasia (elephant ear plant) but was reclassified.

 The hardiness zones of this plant greatly depends on the variety.
 So you need to know first about their differences and types, before you can identify this.

 One of the things that distinguish the Alocasia plant from the Colocasia plant is the Colocasia is edible.

 Throughout the Pacific islands and Southeast Asia, the roots or tubers of Taro (Colocasia esculenta) are roasted or boiled and eaten.

 Although the Alocasia has a very similar type root as the elephants ear plant, it is not an edible plant.

 Eye Catching Leaves